mr-calvert/config-nvim/setup_notes.md

 * Confirmed that LSP works for go-hello and DAP can step through prod side, tests obviously not.
 * First pass at neotest setup with nvim-neotest-go and gotestsum.
 There was an error related to nvim-treesitter.configs, and it doesn't seem like gotestsum was found, maybe not installed.
-* TODO: try to use neotest with go-hello, dig into those two errors
-* IN PROGRESS: Setup nvim-neotest with nvim-neotest-go, possibly add gotestsum?

 ### 2025-11-28 -- Focus on go-lang setup
 * A bit of research into nvim roadmap.
 Builtin lsp integration is coming in 0.12.x, but stable is 11.5.x, so the kickstart lsp stuff is still fully relevant.